Dangtruong-DUT/Quan_Ly_Quan_An_nextjs/client/src/app/api/auth/Readme.md

 -   Expiration logic uses `exp` from token but subtracts ~1s buffer.
 -   Session auto-renew uses a client `setInterval`.
 -   Middleware **forces proper flow** and redirects if needed.
--   The `http.ts` service guarantees logout if `401` occurs unexpectedly.
+-   The `http.ts` services guarantees logout if `401` occurs unexpectedly.

 This ensures your authentication stays robust, secure, and easy to maintain.